Opinion: Why The Hanoi Summit Failure Could Lead To A Real Deal

 If North Korea agrees to resume working-level talks, three issues will dominate.
 First, both Washington and Pyongyang agree that the next significant step toward denuclearization requires constraints on North Korea's production of fissile material needed for a nuclear weapon, but they disagree on the extent of those constraints.
 North Korea has offered to "permanently dismantle" its nuclear facilities at the Yongbyon nuclear center.
 This would reduce the rate of production, but not halt production of fissile material because North Korea could continue to operate undeclared enrichment facilities outside Yongbyon.
 In contrast, the U.S. is seeking a comprehensive halt to fissile material production, which would require dismantlement of all such facilities, whether located within Yongbyon or elsewhere.
 The U.S. proposal would also require that North Korea allow international access to its secret nuclear facilities outside Yongbyon to verify that the facilities have been shut down and dismantled.

 The second contentious issue is U.S. reciprocity.
 Both sides agree that the U.S. will take "corresponding measures" (in North Korean parlance) or "simultaneous and parallel" actions (in American parlance), but they disagree on the nature and magnitude of the U.S. steps.
-The U.S. has offered to issue a peace declaration formally ending the Korean War and establish liaison offices in Washington and Pyongyang.
+The U.S. has discussed proposals such as issuing a peace declaration formally ending the Korean War and establishing liaison offices in Washington and Pyongyang.
 What North Korea really wants is sanctions relief.
 As President Trump revealed in his Hanoi news conference after talks collapsed Thursday, the North Koreans demanded an extravagantly high price in terms of extensive sanctions relief in exchange for the modest step of dismantling Yongbyon.
 Naturally, the U.S. wants to expend as little leverage as possible for partial denuclearization steps, while retaining its biggest bargaining chips for the far more difficult challenges of reducing and eventually eliminating North Korea's nuclear and missile programs.

 The third tough issue, as Secretary of State Mike Pompeo alluded to in Hanoi, is sequencing.
 North Korea wants to get paid upfront before the process of dismantlement is completed, while the U.S. wants to withhold payment until North Korea delivers on its commitments.
 Inevitably, any deal will require a complicated choreography of steps toward dismantlement matched by reciprocal actions by the U.S. and its allies, principally South Korea, which is eager to pursue economic projects with the North on generous financial terms.
 The details of such an arrangement can only be hammered out in lengthy negotiations between diplomats and experts from both sides.